demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

-Allows security operators to collect information and take action on remote endpoints in real time, These actions include the ability to upload, download, and remove files, retrieve and remove registry entries, dump contents of physical memory, execute and terminate processes.
+Enables security operators to collect information and take action on remote endpoints in real time.
+These actions include the ability to upload, download, and remove files, retrieve and remove registry entries, dump contents of physical memory, and execute and terminate processes.
 ## Configure CarbonBlackLiveResponseCloud on Cortex XSOAR

 **Creating an API Key**
-1. To create an API Key, go to Settings > API Access > API Keys tab in the Carbon Black Cloud web page.
+1. To create an API Key, go to **Settings > API Access > API Keys** tab in the Carbon Black Cloud web page.
-2. Select “Add API Key” from the far right.
+2. Select **Add API Key** from the far right.
 3. Give the API Key a unique name, and select the Live Response access level.
-4. Hit save, and you will be provided with your API Key Credentials:
+4. Click **Save**.
+You will be provided with your API Key Credentials:
   - API Secret Key
   - API ID
-5. Go to Settings > API Access and copy the ORG KEY from the top left corner of the page
+5. Go to **Settings > API Access** and copy the ORG KEY from the top left corner of the page.
-6. Set up Carbon Black Cloud Live Response integration instance with the ORG KEY and created API Secret Key and API ID
+6. Set up Carbon Black Cloud Live Response integration instance with the ORG KEY and created API Secret Key and API ID.

-**Getting the device id**
+**Getting the device ID**

+You can access the device ID in one of the following ways.
+- In Cortex XSOAR:
+   1. Create an instance of the Carbon Black Defense integration.
+   2. Run the ***cbd-device-search*** command.
+   3. Locate the ID according to its name.
+- From the Carbon Black Cloud web page:
+   1. Click **Endpoints**.
-To get the device id you can run the command ``cbd-device-search`` (should have an instance of Carbon Black Defense integration) and find it according the name, or manually, in Carbon Black Cloud web page go to Endpoints > search for the device name > click > the device id will appear in the top of the page in the format ``device_id:<the device id>``.
+   2. Search for and click the device name.
+The device ID will appear at the top of the page in the format *device:<the device ID>*.

 **Set up integration instance**
 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.